stuomiva/2017-07-16-gapminder-demo/README.md

 Code from a software carpentry course held at UCSF on July 15, 2017.

-We can also edit on local machine
+We can also edit text on local machine